 APPROVAL OF MINUTES:

-The minutes from the April 1, 2019 meeting were not available.
-Rucker motioned to table the minutes.
-Gribble seconded the motion.
-The Board approved the motion to table minutes from April until meeting until June by unanimous vote (6-0).
+Mrs. Bennett motioned, and Mrs. Montgomery seconded the motion, to Approve the April 1st minutes.
+Mrs. Bennett motioned, and Mr. Chamberlin seconded the motion to Approve the May 6th minutes.
+The Board approved the motion to Approve minutes from the April and May meetings by unanimous vote (6-0).